orlowdev/template/readme.md

 Things below are the things I need myself.
 If you think something else can be provided, let me know by creating a feature request issue.

-- Versioning
-- Publishing to NPM and GitHub Packages
-- Denoability
-- Gatsby compatibility oriented for Netlify
 - Automated way to change project name, description (and, hopefully, author)